 The volumes of water required for the Project and their locations will be determined at the detailed design phase.
 As part of detailed design, consultation with landholders for the location of access tracks and land access will also include negotiations for access to water.
 It is not expected that water would need to be sourced from local watercourses.
-If water is to be sourced from a watercourse, Powerlink Queensland will extract water in accordance with the 'Exemption requirements for constructing activities for the take of water without a water entitlement (WSS/2013/666 Version 3.03, updated on 9 December 2017)' or any later revision.
-If Powerlink Queensland cannot meet the exemption requirements of the above document, a water licence application will be submitted with DNRME.
+If water is to be sourced from a watercourse, Powerlink will extract water in accordance with the 'Exemption requirements for constructing activities for the take of water without a water entitlement (OSW/2020/5467 Version 4.01 updated 05/02/2021 or any later revision).
+If Powerlink cannot meet the exemption requirements of the above document, a water licence application will be submitted with the Queensland Government.